ArielBenichou/.dotfiles/README.md

 Now type `:PlugInstall` to download and install the two plugins.

 # TODO
-- start a new
+- [] start a new
-- use stow to stow the folder to the user root path (e.g. git -> ~)
+- [] use stow to stow the folder to the user root path (e.g. git -> ~)
-- add ansible that install all dependencies: tmux, fdfind, ripgrep, fzf, difftastic, stow, cmatrix ...
+- [] add ansible that install all dependencies: tmux, fdfind, ripgrep, fzf, difftastic, stow, cmatrix ...
-- add ansible that install oh my zsh
+- [] add ansible that install oh my zsh
-- add ansible that build nvim
+- [] add ansible that build nvim
-- add a git folder with gitconfig
+- [V] add a git folder with gitconfig
-- add zsh folder with profile and functions
+- [V] add zsh folder with profile and functions
-- add .local/scripts folder with custom scripts like tmux-sessionizer
+- [V] add .local/scripts folder with custom scripts like tmux-sessionizer

 # Set up new machine
-- clone this repo
+- [] clone this repo
-- install ansible
+- [] install ansible
-- run ansible playbook to install and build dependencies
+- [] run ansible playbook to install and build dependencies
-- stow folders to user home (git, zsh, scripts)
+- [] stow folders to user home (git, zsh, scripts)
-- git clone init.nvim repo & install packer
+- [] git clone init.nvim repo & install packer